 This enables all the individual frequencies to be analysed and alarmed to detect any changes that have occurred between readings.

-To use VA surveys as a trending tool for condition monitoring a regular programme of vibration analysis VA data collection is necessary.
+To use VA surveys as a trending tool for condition monitoring a regular programme of VA data collection is necessary.

-To set up a new vibration analysis database an initial vibration analysis survey of the site is needed.
-Vibration analysis data is acquired from the machines as to the number of measurement points required, speeds of shafts and type of machine.
-A vibration analysis database would then be written on a computer with routes that are loaded into a vibration analysis data collector.
-An engineer then tours the plant with the vibration analysis data collector and captures the vibration data.
+To set up a new vibration database an initial vibration analysis survey of the site is needed.
+Data is acquired from the machines as to the number of measurement points required, speeds of shafts and type of machine.
+A VA database would then be written on a computer with routes that are loaded into a vibration analysis data collector.
+An engineer then tours the plant with the data collector and captures the vibration data.
 Once all the data is collected it is then downloaded into the vibration analysis computer.
 The data is then analysed.
 More data may be taken to confirm analysis and recommendations submitted.
-ERIKS creates the Vibration Analysis (VA) Report and is usually with a customer within 5 working days.
+ERIKS creates the Vibration Analysis Report and is usually with a customer within 5 working days.